lamlqdev/HotelManagementBooking/README.md

 - English (en)
 - Vietnamese (vi)

 Language files are located in `src/locales/` and can be easily extended.
+See the [i18next Guide](./I18NEXT_GUIDE.md) for detailed information.

 ## 🔧 Configuration